colinmichaellynch/Selecting-Intervals-for-Piecewise-Continuous-Sampling/README.md

-# Selecting-Intervals-for-Piecewise-Continuous-Sampling

-# Piecewise Continuous Shiny App
+# Piecewise Continuous Sampling Shiny App

 This repository contains a single R script, **`piecewiseContinuousShinyApp.R`**, which launches a Shiny app for conducting **piecewise continuous sampling** of animal behavior.